-If you are a business owner in the UK or would like to start a business there, you will either have or need to have a business bank account or an account with a payments platform or alternative banking provider in order to do business.
+If you are a business owner in the UK or would like to start a business there, you will either have or need to have a business account or an account with a payments platform or alternative financial services provider in order to do business.

 According to small business lender, iwoca, 93 small businesses were created every hour in the UK in the first half of 2022.
 Despite the concerns over the economy, or perhaps because of them, individuals are choosing to take the leap to start their own business in their droves.